jweinstein92/Predictive_Beer_Analytics/README.md

 Predictive Beer Analytics
 ========================

-Predictive Beer Analytics is a
+Predictive Beer Analytics is a project that aims to gather,process, and present beer data in such a way that the user can find out based on the desired characteristics of the beer where in the world that
+particular beer is revered.
+Other fun tools for beer marketing is also included such as color and word rating analyser.

 ## Authors